debraysimon/tpxle-doc/docs/AbeewayRefGuide/ble-communication-interface/fw-update-client-app/readme.md

 -   BLE firmware
 -   MCU Applicative firmware

-## Client application
+## Abeeway Mobile Application

- For client applications implementations, a dedicated [application notes](https://docs.thingpark.com/thingpark-location/D-Reference/DocLibrary_R/#application-notes) is available on the website.
+ For using Abeeway mobile app, a dedicated application note, [AN-017_Mobile APP Getting Started Guide](../../../D-Reference/DocLibrary_R/#application-notes) is available.
+Abeeway Mobile app can be used to upgrade both MCU and BLE Firmware of the tracker.